kevinsogo/compgen/README.md

 Behind the scenes, some programs need to be self-contained in a single file before uploading, hence, all imports are "inlined" automatically.
 A directive called `@import` is used for this.
 See the longer [tutorial](docs/PREPARATION.md#Some restrictions) for more details.

+## Phase D. Compiling a Contest

+Say you have created a bunch of problems and you would now like to easily upload them to a contest system such as PC2.
+It is a simple two-step process.

+1. Create a `contest.json` file which will contain the details of the contest, including allowed languages and list of problems.
+A template exists in `examples/templates/contest.json` for you.

+2. Run `kg kontest pc2 path/to/contest.json`.
+Here, `pc2` indicates the format.
+For now, only `pc2` is supported, but this may change in the future.

+    In the case of `pc2`, this will create a folder containing, among other things, `contest.yaml`, which can be loaded by PC2.

+More details can be found [here](docs/CONTEST.md), which includes additional things you need to do, like configuring settings that can't be set automatically due to technical limitations (mostly theirs).